The Challenge: War of the Worlds: Format

 During the 10th episode of the season, the 7 remaining pairs were disbanded, with the 14 remaining players playing the rest of the competition as individuals - with players competing in challenges as individuals and eliminated as individuals.
 The game format remains mostly the same, but with each round of play being designated as a male or female round and only players of the designated gender are at risk of being eliminated, but any player can be part of that round's Tribunal.
 Additionally, the relic is no longer awarded to an individual elimination winner.

-When eight players remain, they will compete individually in the Final Challenge for their share of the $1,000,000 prize.
-First place will receive $750,000.
-Second place will receive $200,000, and third place will receive $50,000.
-The other five, receive nothing.
+When eight players remain, they compete individually in the Final Challenge for their share of the $1,000,000 prize.
+First place received $750,000; second place received $200,000; third place received the remaining $50,000.